betaflight/betaflight/docs/development/Hardware Debugging in Eclipse.md

 Create a new `GDB Hardware Debugging` launch configuration from the `Run` menu

 It's important to have build the executable compiled with GDB debugging information first.
-Select the appropriate .elf file (not hex file) - In these examples the target platform is an OLIMEXINO, not a naze32.
+Select the appropriate .elf file (not hex file) - In these examples the target platform is an OLIMEXINO.

 DISABLE auto-build